dipscope/TypeManager.TS/README.md

 So what to do?
 How to get `User` array from our JSON?

 Solution is to create new instances of `User` class from plain objects returned by `JSON.parse` function.
 But things may go wrong once you have a more complex object hierarchy.
-Besides `deletedAt` property is represented as `string` in JSON but `User` class declares it as a `Date` so we also have to perform appropriate conversion when assigning this property.
+Besides `deletedAt` property is represented as `String` in JSON but `User` class declares it as a `Date` so we also have to perform appropriate conversion when assigning this property.

 There exists much more simple way.
 Let's use our `TypeManager` for getting instances of `User` class from JSON: